cpraveen/numpde/README.md

 # Numerical methods for PDE

 Codes for my numerical methods for PDE course, taught at TIFR-CAM.
+These are based on finite difference and finite volume method.

 There are some examples of boundary value problems in my [Numerical Analysis](http://github.com/cpraveen/na) codes, under numerical linear algebra.